Flowdalic/xeps/draft-schmaus-sasl-ht/draft-schmaus-sasl-ht-00.md

 Because this mechanism transports information that should not be controlled by an attacker, the HT-* mechanism MUST only be used over channels protected by TLS, or over similar integrity-protected and authenticated channels.
 In addition, when TLS is used, the client MUST successfully validate the server's certificate ([@!RFC5280], [@!RFC6125]).

+The family of HT-* mechanisms is not applicable for proxy authentication, since they can not carry a authorization identity string (authzid).

 #  The HT-* Family of Mechanisms

 Each mechanism in this family differs by the choice of the hash algorithm and the choice of the channel binding [@!RFC5929] type.